bluesaki/msdrgdocs/README.md

 __Step-by-Step Instructions__

 1. Enter the Provider ID by:
-a.
-Typing the name of the hospital in the Enter Provider ID box.
+  1. Typing the name of the hospital in the Enter Provider ID box.
 As you type, notice auto-suggest options that you can click on;
-b.
+  2. b.
 Click the National Unadjusted link above the entry box, if you want to calculate the national unadjusted rate; or,
-c.
-Click on Defaults above the entry box to use the default provider.
-How to set up default providers is explained later in this document.
+  3. Click on Defaults above the entry box to use the default provider.
+How to set up default providers is explained later in this document.<br>
 _TIP: Use the Search feature to identify a provider ID by Name, ID, Zip, State, City, County or Address.
 After entering your search term, select the appropriate provider._
-2. Enter one or more MS-DRG(s) in the MS-DRG Code input box separated by commas or spaces.
+1. Enter one or more MS-DRG(s) in the MS-DRG Code input box separated by commas or spaces.
 Click on the Search link to search by MDC or MS-DRG that auto-suggests based on your search.
 You can select a single code or a list of codes and have the option to either append or replace the selected code to the code input box.
-3. Select the date of service, admit date to the discharge date, utilizing the calendar feature.
+1. Select the date of service, admit date to the discharge date, utilizing the calendar feature.
-4. The Length of Stay will be automatically calculated, based on the date of service.
+1. The Length of Stay will be automatically calculated, based on the date of service.
-5. Apply COVID-19 Adjustment.
+1. Apply COVID-19 Adjustment.
 This payment adjustment only applies to claims that have a discharge date after January 26, 2020.
 The default is No.
-6. Apply Transfer Adjustment.
+1. Apply Transfer Adjustment.
 Select no, short-term acute, or post-acute transfer.
 The default is No.
-7. Click Calculate.
+1. Click Calculate.
 Results appear on the screen.
 Results can be exported to PDF or XLS format by using the Export button above the Results.
-8. Favorite the search parameters, via “Add to Favorites” to re-execute in the future.
+1. Favorite the search parameters, via “Add to Favorites” to re-execute in the future.
-9. To start over, click the Reset button to clear all entered values and results.
+1. To start over, click the Reset button to clear all entered values and results.

 __Output-Results__